rrsilaya/ProfessorsVsStudents/readme.md

 ### Coding Rules and Guidelines
 > These coding rules should be HIGHLY implemented for ease of collaboration and code readability.
 1. **NEVER** use soft tabs (spaces as tabs) in your codes.
 Use *hard tabs*.
+2. **DO NOT** push to the repository with *.class* files.
+Do `rm *.class` first before adding to the repository.
-2. Declare import statements by group depending on its class.
+3. Declare import statements by group depending on its class.
 Do this also in your codes.
 ```java
 import javax.swing.JPanel;
 import javax.swing.JButton;